 - If your child is allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
 Tell the doctor about the allergy and what signs your child had.

 - If your child has a type of anemia called hemolytic anemia.

-- Skin cancer has happened in people taking this drug for a long time.
+- Skin cancer has happened during or after treatment with this drug.
 Talk with the doctor.